gertqin/vuex-class-modules/README.md

 export const userModule = new UserModule();
 ```

-The module will automatically be registered to the store as a namespaced dynamic module with when it is imported.
+The module will automatically be registered to the store as a namespaced dynamic module when it is imported.
 (The modules are namespaced to avoid name conflicts between modules for getters/mutations/actions.)

 The module can then be used in a vue component: